jakeiser/jakeiser.github.io/01-index.md

 <div style="text-align: center">

-<h1 style="font-variant: small-caps">professional editing and publishing services</h1>
+<h1 style="font-variant: small-caps">professional publishing services</h1>
 </div>

-Welcome to <span style="font-family: 'Arial', sans-serif'"><span style="color: #cc0000">JEFF</span>KEISER.com</span>, your gateway to a comprehensive suite of editing and publishing services.
-Here you will find everything you need to develop your writing, whether you’re looking for feedback on the big ideas or help with the nitty-gritty details of copyediting and formatting.
+Welcome to <span style="font-family: 'Arial', sans-serif'"><span style="color: #cc0000">JEFF</span>KEISER.com</span>, your gateway to a comprehensive suite of publishing services.
+Here you will find everything you need to develop your project, whether you’re looking for feedback on structure and logic or help with the nitty-gritty details of copyediting, layout, and proofreading.
 To get started, click on the menu above.

 <div style="text-align: center">
 Not sure where to begin?<br /><a href="mailto:info@jeffkeiser.com"><span class="contact-button">CONTACT ME</span></a>